What Is Inpatient Treatment?

 If a relapse occurred, something went wrong somewhere.
 Either the initial program was not effective, or the outpatient program instituted did not work.
 In either case, it is best to return to the facility from which you were discharged for a new assessment and recommendations.
 It may be that short-term treatment is all that is needed.
 However, there may be other issues in play.
 Because of that, the facility you are in should be flexible in adjusting the length of time needed to complete successfully the program.
 In addition, the post-discharge recovery support may need to be reassessed and redesigned.

 If it is your first time getting help, it is best to seek the advice of a qualified healthcare professional.
 In doing this, you are assured of a competent assessment of the nature of your addiction and what type of program will best meet your needs.
-As added protection, seek advice from two or more sources to get a complete picture of your addiction and to get their recommendations as to what type of therapy will have the greatest chance of success.
+As an added protection, seek advice from two or more sources to get a complete picture of your addiction and to get their recommendations as to what type of therapy will have the greatest chance of success.